McMillan LLP’s CUSMA Dispute Settlement Scoreboard

 The views expressed through this Scoreboard are those of the authors, and do not necessarily represent those of the firm more broadly, nor does this constitute legal advice.
 Readers are cautioned against making any decisions based on this material alone.
 Rather, specific legal advice should be obtained.

-Background on the relevant dispute settlement mechanisms contained in the CUSMA [4] can be found in the pages following the Scoreboard.
+Background on the relevant dispute settlement mechanisms contained in the CUSMA [4] can be found below the Scoreboard.

 The Score

-As of February 18, 2022, ten disputes have been initiated under CUSMA and two have been decided by panels.[5]
-The score stands at United States: 1, Canada: 1, with Mexico remaining for now on the sidelines, albeit with cases of its own before panels.
-See our Scoreboard below for more information and analysis on each dispute.
+As of September 18, 2024, 25 disputes have been initiated under CUSMA and five have been decided by panels.[5]
+The score stands at United States: 1, Canada: 4, Mexico: 1.
+Click on the expandable table below for more information and analysis on each dispute.
 McMillan LLP will update this resource as information on CUSMA disputes becomes available.

 CUSMA TOTAL Score |